 The national park runs across the counties of Sussex and Hampshire.
 Its landscapes cover 1,600 square kilometres of incredible views and hidden gems.
 There is a wonderful tapestry of wildlife, landscapes, tranquility and visitor attractions.
-Enjoy rolling farmland, ancient woodland and lowland heaths, flourishing vineyards, quaint villages and traditional country pubs and flourishing vineyards.
+Enjoy rolling farmland, ancient woodland and lowland heaths, flourishing vineyards, quaint villages and traditional country pubs.

 Walking in the South Downs

 Footpaths leading to the National Park are just a few minutes walk from Rosebud Cottage.

 You can visit the nearby Steyning Bowl, (in the photo above) Chanctonbury Ring, which has stunning views, and the Iron Age hill fort at Cissbury Ring.
 You could also try a gentle stroll through the Adur Valley.

 The long distance footpaths – the South Downs Way and the Downs Link Path, which joins the North and South Downs, are both within a mile of the cottage.

 Books, leaflets and local maps will help you plan where you would like to walk.